-This post follows on a previous post in which I set out the 7 different ways in which you can Keep In Touch with clients and influencers.
+This post follows on from a previous post in which I set out the 12 ways in which you can Keep In Touch with clients and why it is so important to do so.

 – Who shall I call first?